Rainwater catchment information and sources for the Pacific Northwest

 Whether you're a Northwest gardener looking to ensure that your plants don't suffer in the long dry summer, or a business owner looking to manage stormwater runoff from your large roof, you may want to consider an old-fashioned technology: rainwater catchment with barrels or cisterns.

 Not only will harvesting rainwater safeguard your garden, you’ll also be helping to keep our waterways clean, safe and full of life!
 When storms occur and large quantities of water go down storm drains, it can pollute local waterways.
-In some neighborhoods, storm drains flow directly into sewer pipes and heavy storms can cause overflows.
-By harvesting the rain that falls on your roof, you are keeping stormwater out of sewer pipes.
+In some neighborhoods in Seattle, storm drains flow directly into sewer pipes and heavy storms can cause overflows.
+In the rest of King County, storm drains flow into streams and local water bodies and heavy storms can cause pollution.
+In both cases, by harvesting the rain that falls on your roof, you are helping keep our waterways clean!

 See the Frequently Asked Questions and resources below for more on the benefits of installing your own rainwater catchment system and steps on how you can get started!

 If you live in certain parts of King County, you may qualify for a rebate which will cover most or all of your installation costs!

 - For those within the King County Wastewater Treatment Division service area: Green Stormwater Infrastructure Mini Grants (external link)